alextremblay/yasha/README.md

 will render `template.txt.j2` into a new file named as `template.txt`.
 See how the created file name is derived from the template name.
 The template itself remains unchanged.

 The tool was originally written to generate code for the zinc.rs' [I/O register interface](http://zinc.rs/apidocs/ioreg/index.html) from the [CMSIS-SVD](https://www.keil.com/pack/doc/CMSIS/SVD/html/index.html) description file, and was used to interface with [the peripherals of Nordic nRF51](https://github.com/kblomqvist/yasha/tree/master/tests/fixtures) ARM Cortex-M processor-based microcontroller.
-Yasha has since evolved to be flexible enough to be used in any project where the code generation is needed.
-The tool allows extending Jinja by domain specific filters, tests and extensions, and it operates smoothly with the commonly used build automation software like Make, CMake and SCons.
+Yasha has since evolved to be flexible enough to be used in any project where code generation or template rendering is needed.
+The tool allows extending Jinja by domain specific filters, tests and extensions, and it operates smoothly with commonly used build automation software like Make, CMake and SCons.

 ## Installation

+Yasha requires python >= 3.6

 As a regular user: